Mandan, Hidatsa, and Arikara Nation

-The Mandan, Hidatsa, and Arikara Nation (MHA Nation), also known as the Three Affiliated Tribes (Mandan: Miiti Naamni; Hidatsa: Awadi Aguraawi; Arikara: ačitaanu' táWIt), is a Native American Nation resulting from the alliance of the Mandan, Hidatsa, and Arikara peoples, whose native lands ranged across the Missouri River basin extending from present day North Dakota through western Montana and Wyoming.
+The Mandan, Hidatsa, and Arikara Nation (MHA Nation), also known as the Three Affiliated Tribes (Mandan: Miiti Naamni; Hidatsa: Awadi Aguraawi; Arikara: ačitaanu' táWIt), is a federally recognized Native American Nation resulting from the alliance of the Mandan, Hidatsa, and Arikara peoples, whose Indigenous lands ranged across the Missouri River basin extending from present day North Dakota through western Montana and Wyoming.

-After the signing of the Fort Laramie Treaty (1851) and subsequent taking of land, the Nation's land base is currently approximately 1 million acres located Fort Berthold Reservation in northwestern North Dakota.
-The Tribe reported a total enrollment of 16,986 enrolled members of the Mandan, Hidatsa and Arikara Nation as of April 2022.
+After the signing of the Fort Laramie Treaty (1851) and subsequent seizure of land, the Nation's land base is currently approximately 1 million acres located in Fort Berthold Reservation in northwestern North Dakota.
+The Tribe reported a total enrollment of 17,492 enrolled members of the Mandan, Hidatsa and Arikara Nation as of December 2024.
 Nearly 5,600 live on the Fort Berthold Indian Reservation; others live and work elsewhere.

 History

 Formation of the Mandan, Hidatsa, and Arikara Nation

 The Mandan and Hidatsa tribes formed an alliance after the smallpox epidemic of 1837–1838 decimated the Mandan, leaving approximately 125 survivors.
 The Mandan subsequently banded together with the Hidatsa to survive.
 In 1845 the Mandan and Hidatsa jointly established a new town, Like-a-Fishhook Village.

 In 1862, the Arikara settled with the Mandan and Hidatsa at Like-a-Fishhook to escape war with the Lakota, forming a confederacy that would later be known as the Three Affiliated Tribes.
-The Nation now commonly refers to itself as the “Mandan, Hidatsa, and Arikara Nation” in most situations although "The Three Affiliated Tribes" is used as well.
+The Nation now commonly refers to itself as the "Mandan, Hidatsa, and Arikara Nation" in most situations although "The Three Affiliated Tribes" is used as well.

 Under the Indian Reorganization Act of 1934, the tribes formed a tribal government which they called the Three Affiliated Tribes, a sovereign tribal nation.

-Current conditions

-There are 16,986 enrolled members of the Mandan, Hidatsa and Arikara Nation according to the 2022 census.
-Nearly 5,600 live on the Fort Berthold Indian Reservation; others live and work elsewhere.

-The Fort Berthold Indian Reservation consists of 988,000 acres, of which 457,837 acres are owned by Native Americans, either as individual allotments or communally by the tribe.

-The Fort Berthold Indian Reservation sits atop the Bakken Formation, the second most-productive geographic area for shale oil production in the United States.
-The tribe receives roughly 90 percent of its revenue from royalties and taxes on oil and gas development.